jwynia/the-archived-city/memory-bank/progress.md

 - Updated activeKnot.md to focus on Scene 4 and the genre tracks

 ## In Progress
-- Completion of the four genre tracks (Mystery, Wonder/Idea, Ensemble, Adventure)
+- Completion of the remaining genre tracks (Wonder/Idea, Ensemble, Adventure)
-  - Mystery Track: Adding hypothesis formation/testing, red herrings, and dramatic revelations
   - Wonder Track: Creating breakthrough moments and direct experiences of ancient magic
   - Ensemble Track: Adding failure moments and showcasing complementary team skills
   - Adventure Track: Increasing physical danger and adding vivid sensory descriptions